kzGarifullin/Julia_Computational_thermophysics/README.md

 # Julia_course

-Workshop in Computational Thermophysics: the emphasis is on the implementation of the computational methods and their application to thermophysical problems
+### Workshop in Computational Thermophysics
+The emphasis is on the implementation of the computational methods and their application to thermophysical problems

-The course was devoted to:
+The course is devoted to:

 Floating point numbers

 Task conditionality